aplteam/Tatin/docs/TatinForContributors.md

 ## Do your thing

-Now that you have a working version of acre on your machine you can start contributing.
+Now that you have a working version of Tatin on your machine you can start contributing.

 If you find parts of this document confusing, outdated, unclear or missing bits and pieces: change it: that might well be your first valuable contribution.

-Whether you improved just documentation or fixed a bug or added a feature, at the of the day you need to create a Pull Request (PR).
+Whether you improved just documentation or fixed a bug or added a feature, at the end of the day you need to create a Pull Request (PR).
 That will make the people in charge of the Tatin project check your contribution.
-At the time of writing that is the APL Team Ltd, but this might (and eventually will) change in the future of course.
+At the time of writing that is APL Team Ltd, but this might (and eventually will) change in the future of course.

 ## How to create new versions